-- must be a minimum 1 metre high - the letterbox must be incorporated into the fence design - front fences must not exceed 10 metres in length without articulation or detailing, this can include stepping the line of the fence and the use of columns - you may also consider incorporating a screened bin storage area into the fence design.
+- must be a minimum 1.5 metre high and no more than 1.8 metres (1.8 metres preferred). - must incorporate the letterbox into the fence design. - must not exceed 10 metres in length without articulation or detailing, this can include stepping the line of the fence, or the use of columns. - should provide privacy to front yard (solid fence types are prefered over permeable materials). - may also consider incorporating a screened bin storage area into the fence design.